markjamesm/markjamesm.github.io/_posts/2020-05-22-making-a-roguelike-in-c#-with-gorogue-sadconsole-part-two.md

             SadConsole.Game.Create(UIManager.ViewPortWidth, UIManager.ViewPortHeight);
 ```

-Now we need to create the Map inside of our UIManager class, and we do so inside of the CreateConsoles() method like this:
+Next, we need to create the Map inside of our UIManager class, and we do so inside of the CreateConsoles() method like this:

 ```csharp
         public void CreateConsoles()